UPDATE: The City of Racine razed this 1928 historic landmark Feb-March 2021. This raze was So Wrong.

-What will we do with this theater once restored?
+What would we have done with this theater once restored?

 A multi-purpose historic and beautiful public venue for stage productions, concerts, conventions, symphonies, special events, movies, receptions, celebrations, exhibits, lectures, Wurlitzer organ performances; and how about a vaudeville festival, and a Les Paul week!
 Classes, radio broadcasts, tourists, small gatherings in the lobby as its own venue make it a multi-purpose building.
 The 2 small storefronts offer specialty retail and restaurant opportunities.
 It will be a beautiful historic venue for Racine area residents and tourists alike.

-Bus tours can pull up and unload; area parking meets Racine ordinance standards.
-There may also be rent parking from nearby lots, and more.
+Bus tours of tourists can pull up and unload; area parking meets Racine ordinance standards.
+There may also be rented parking from large nearby lots, and public parking exists throughout West Racine.
 If it is a larger event, valet parking is possible.
 Many people value walking a few blocks for their health, as well.
-There are smaller events, classes, programs that can take place in the lobby, and other areas of the venue that would only involve small numbers attending, so we would not need large amounts of parking at once.
+There are smaller events, classes, programs that can take place in the lobby, and other areas of the venue that would only involve small numbers attending, so we would not need large amounts of parking at once for these uses.

 Who is involved with saving the Capitol Theater?

 Citizens of different backgrounds have been working on this effort since 2018.
-The Capitol Theater Friends group and another committee called Capitol Theater Restoration Committee and Advisory Board are working with the West Racine Alliance, a 501(c)3 non-profit organization of local businesses and neighbors.
+The Capitol Theater Friends group welcomes all to participate.
 Once the building is ready to restore, an independent non-profit for the Capitol Theater will be formed.
 We welcome your help.

 How can I help?

 Visit the website for a few ways to help.
-Join the committee, tell your friends, contact your Racine alders, follow us on Facebook (facebook.com/friendsofthecapitoltheater/), share our posts on FB, make a pledge here.
+Join the committee, tell your friends, contact your Racine alders, follow us on Facebook (facebook.com/friendsofthecapitoltheater/), share our posts on FB.

-Pledges will only be collected when the 501(c)3 acquires the building and has signed contracts for the immediate roof and masonry repairs.
-If that doesn’t happen, the pledge will never be collected.
-Your pledge right now helps the city to see that we can do this!
-You can make your pledge here.
+Pledges would have only be collected when the 501(c)3 acquired the building and had signed contracts for the immediate roof and masonry repairs.
+If that didn’t happen, the pledge will never be collected.
+Your pledge helped the city to see that we could do this!

-The city now has a NEW OPTION to razing the historic building:
+The city had an OPTION to razing the historic building:

 We appreciate your interest and concern.